Picus303/BFA/README.md

 Aligning the **460 hours** of audio of the LibriSpeech dataset took **2h30 (realtime factor: x184)** on a **8 cores / 16 threads CPU**.
 Realtime factor on one core: x11.5.<br />
 **1.5Go of RAM per thread are required** (here, 24Go for 16 threads).
 By default, BFA will check your total RAM before starting jobs.<br />
 It **successfully aligned** more than **99%** of the files.<br />

+## To Do:

+- Test IPA ptype
+- Test Word dtype

 ## Contributions